nbfigueroa/franka_interactive_controllers/README.md

 Maintainer: [Nadia Figueroa](https://nbfigueroa.github.io/) (nadiafig @ seas dot upenn edu)

 ## Licenses
-Please note that the some the structure of the controllers is dervied from franka_ros https://github.com/frankaemika/franka_ros/ .
-It is licenced under Apache 2.0, wheras the rest of the repository is licenced under an MIT license (see LICENSE for details).
+Please note that the code for some of the controllers in this repository is dervied from [franka_ros](https://github.com/frankaemika/franka_ros/), specifically the [franka_example_controllers](https://github.com/frankaemika/franka_ros/tree/develop/franka_example_controllers) package which is licenced under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+The remaining code in the repository is licensed under an MIT license (see LICENSE for details).